rob040/SmartEVSE-3/docs/REST_API.md

 * stop_timer

-&emsp;&emsp;Set the stop timer to be used when there isn't sufficient solar power.
-Value must be >=0 and <= 60.
+&emsp;&emsp;Set the solar stop timer start value in minutes.
+<br>&emsp;&emsp;It determines the time to continue charging at minimum current when there isn't
+<br>&emsp;&emsp;sufficient solar power.
+Upon timeout the charging is terminated.
+When solar power
+<br>&emsp;&emsp;increases above minimum, the solar stop timer is cleared and solar charging continues.
-<br>&emsp;&emsp;Using 0 will disable the stop timer.
+<br>&emsp;&emsp;Value must be >=0 and <= 60 minutes.
+Using 0 will disable the solar stop timer.

 * disable_override_current

-&emsp;&emsp;If this parameter is passed the override current will be reset (value doesn't matter)
+&emsp;&emsp;When this parameter is passed, the override current will be reset (value doesn't matter)

 * override_current

+&emsp;&emsp;Sets the output current limit.
-&emsp;&emsp;Works only when using NORMAL or SMART mode
+<br>&emsp;&emsp;Works only when using NORMAL or SMART mode
 <br>&emsp;&emsp;Desired current multiplied by 10
-<br>&emsp;&emsp;If set to 0, override_current is disabled
+<br>&emsp;&emsp;When set to 0, override_current is disabled

 <br>&emsp;&emsp;Examples:
-<br>&emsp;&emsp;If the desired current is 8.3A the value to be sent is 83
+<br>&emsp;&emsp;When the desired current is 8.3A the value to be sent is 83

 ```
     curl -X POST http://ipaddress/settings?override_current=83 -d ''
 ```